 Because we had to take the bus, it took us about two hours to get into Vianden, and so it was mid-afternoon by the time we actually arrived.
 Most of the shops and restaurants in this sleepy town seemed to be closed at this point in the day (seriously, I was getting Vienna vibes), so we hiked our way straight up to Vianden’s main attraction — the castle.

 I love a good European castle.
 I think I’ve talked about my thoughts about castles on this blog before.
 They’re just not a thing we have in the US — we don’t even really have any castle-adjacent structures — so I love visiting them when I’m in Europe.
 It feels so foreign and fantastical.
 More so than exotic cuisines or languages or fashions, castles really make me feel like I’m in a different world.

 And I’m always so shocked with how common they are!
 It’s like every city, no matter how small, has its own castle.
 I should start a tag on this blog for “castles” to document how many I’ve visited over the years.
 Castles are the European equivalent of like, Kentucky horse farms.
 I’m sure they’re boring and commonplace for people who live near them, like horse farms are to me, but to an outsider, they’re unique and fascinating.

 After we were done in the castle, we didn’t have much time to hang out in Vianden before the last bus, sadly, so we hiked back down the hill to travel two hours back to Luxembourg City.
 By then, it was too late to do anything but eat and head back to our hotel room to relax before bed.

-Anyway, that’s about it for today.
-Thanks for reading, and I’ll see you in the next one with more updates on my life at Notre Dame!
+That’s about it for today.
+Thanks for reading, and I’ll see you in the next one with more updates on my life during my semester abroad in the Paris, France.
 Don’t forget to check me out on Pinterest,Instagram, Facebook, Bloglovin, Twitter, and Tumblr!
 For business inquiries, shoot me an email at firstname.lastname@example.org!